wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 npm install nexmo-cli@beta -g
 ```

-Set up the Nexmo CLI to use your Vonage API Key and API Secret.
-You can get these from the [settings page](https://dashboard.nexmo.com/settings) in the Dashboard.
+Set up the Nexmo CLI to use our Vonage API Key and API Secret. we can get these from the [settings page](https://dashboard.nexmo.com/settings) in the Dashboard.

-Run the following command in a terminal, while replacing api_key and api_secret with your own:
+Run the following command in a terminal, while replacing api_key and api_secret with our own:

 ```cmd
 nexmo setup api_key api_secret
 ```

-### Setup Vonage application
+### Setup Vonage Application

-1. Create your project directory if you've not already done so:
+1. Create our project directory if you've not already done so, run the following command in our terminal:

 ```cmd
 mkdir vonage-tutorial